chrisweb/waveform-visualizer/README.md

 ## changelog

-3.0.0 removed UMD support, this and future versions will be ESM only
+3.0.0 updated dependencies and removed UMD support, this and future versions will be ESM only

 ## contributing (help / PRs appreciated 😊)